Forms Rendering

 $form->addSelect('country', 'Country:', $countries);

-The renderer draws groups first and then elements that do not belong to any group.
+The renderer draws groups first, followed by the controls that do not belong to any group.

 Bootstrap Support

-You can find examples of configuration of Renderer for Twitter Bootstrap 2, Bootstrap 3 and Bootstrap 4
+You can find examples in the examples directory showing how to configure the Renderer for Twitter Bootstrap 2, Bootstrap 3, and Bootstrap 4.

 HTML Attributes